smferro54/bain-ml-engineer-challenge/README.md

 `docker run -p 5001:8080 "model-docker-image"`

-And check that the server is returning predictions, we can use the same command as before in a new window, with the new port, from our bain-ml-engineer-challenge-solution folder:
+And check that the server is returning predictions.
+We can use the same command as before in a new CLI window we can open from our bain-ml-engineer-challenge-solution folder, using the new 5001 port:

 `curl http://127.0.0.1:5001/invocations -H 'Content-Type: text/csv' --data-binary @X_test.csv`